 4. They Use Reward Cards to Their Advantage

 When it comes to reward points or dollars, 81% of the rich said they had them, while only 9% of the poor did.
 Cardholders who use reward cards and pay the balances in full come out ahead; they truly get something for nothing.
 But that doesn’t mean they overspend just to earn rewards.

 “Successful people track their credit card spending so they don’t lose track of what they spend,” Valterra says.
 “They understand that people tend to spend more when they use a credit card, and so to combat this natural tendency, they plan their spending and then track their credit card purchases to stay in touch with their spending.”

 5. They Know Their Credit Score

 Corley found that 77% of the rich knew their credit scores, while only 5% of the poor did.
 This may not be a credit card habit per se, but it’s closely related.
 Knowing their credit scores allows the the rich to take advantage of the best deals, including premium reward cards, and to spot problems quickly — including identity theft.
-(Consumers can get two free credit scores updated monthly on Credit.com.)
+(Consumers can get two free credit scores updated every 14 days on Credit.com.)
 It can also reinforce good habits: a strong or upward trending credit score tells them they are on the right track.

 More on Credit Cards:

 - How to Lower Your Credit Card Interest Rates